 Check out that auto-connect feature, though, and you'll find a stack of options and controls (essentially, all the goodies we'd like to have seen in the Android app).
-As well as a basic "connect automatically" setting, you can have IPVanish automatically turn itself off when you're connected to trusted cellular networks.
+As well as a basic "connect automatically" setting, you can have IPVanish turn itself off when you're connected to trusted cellular networks.
 You're able to build whitelists and blacklists of wireless networks, so IPVanish knows which connections to protect, and which are safe.
 You can even compile a list of domains which you'd like IPVanish to automatically protect, so for example you can have the VPN kick in whenever you visit Netflix's website.

-As IPVanish calls this bundle a 'security suite', you might expect some kind of integration, a launcher, or something which makes it easier to use the services together.
+You might expect some kind of integration, a launcher, or something which makes it easier to use the services together.

 But, well, you'll be disappointed.
 Open a VPN account and IPVanish sends you a separate email with your SugarSync username, password and a few links, but otherwise you must download and set up the SugarSync app yourself.

 That doesn't take long, though, and once it's up and running, SugarSync is very easy to use.
 You can add a Windows folder to your account from its right-click menu, for instance.
 Its current contents and any subsequent changes are uploaded to your storage space, then synchronized across all your devices (PCs, Macs, iOS and Android).

 When you need to share with others, it's easy to create links to documents, or distribute read-only files.

 And if your device is stolen and you really, really, really don't want to share, no problem – remote wiping enables removing synchronized files from any of your devices.